Intevation/intelmq-certbund-contact/README.md

 ```

-### Example change Tags
+### Example change tags

-If we call the simple text annotations tags, how could be change a tag
+If we call the simple text annotations tags, how could we change a tag
-that has already be used.
+that has already be used?

 Of course the notification rules may have to be changed
 (see mailgen documentation) and possibly the list of known tags